After receiving a very positive feedback for my High-Performance Java Persistence on-site training, I decided to record it as a video course.

 - Mach 2

-- Mach 2 will include everything in Mach 1 plus Persistence Context and Flushing, Statements, and Batching modules.
+- Mach 2 includes everything in Mach 1 plus Persistence Context and Flushing, Statements, and Batching modules.

 - Mach 3